-Contingency plan and fallback plan are interesting risk management terms.
-If you are working in the field of risk management, most probably you have heard them.
-These plans are created to manage identified risks within a project.
-However, you may wonder which plan is available for the situation.
+Here we will talk about the topic; Contingency Plan vs Fallback Plan with examples.
+Contingency plan and fallback plan are common risk management terms.
+If you are working in the field of risk management, most probably you know when and how to use them.
+Of course, they are created to manage identified risks within a project.
+However, if you are new to risk management, you might be doubtful about which plan is suitable for the situation.

-Basically, risks can be classified into many categories such as identified risks, unidentified risks, primary risks, secondary risks, positive risks, negative risks, etc. In order to manage risks of your project, you may use two kinds of reserves which are contingency reserve and management reserve.
+Basically, risks can be classified into many categories such as identified risks, unidentified risks, primary risks, secondary risks, positive risks, negative risks, etc. In order to manage the risks of your project, you can use two kinds of reserves which are management and contingency reserve.

 But what about the plans?
 Which plan is suitable for managing what type of risks?

 In this article, we will give quick answers to these questions.

 Risk identification is the process of identifying negative and positive risks that have impacts on the project.

 Identified risks (also named as known risks) are those which can be identified and analyzed before they occur.
 Risk response strategies can be established to manage the identified risks proactively.
 Contingency Reserves are added to the project budget to manage the identified risks.

 Unidentified risks, also named unknown risks are those which can not be identified and analyzed before they occur.
 Unidentified risks cannot be managed proactively.
 In order to deal with them, Management Reserves are added to the project budget to manage the unidentified risks.

 Both plans are developed during the Plan Risk Responses process to deal with identified risks (known unknowns).
 They are complementary to each other.
 Let’s go deeper and discuss the major differences between them.

 The term contingency can be defined as an event that may occur but is not certain to occur.